 It takes a dream and a skilled team to turn a vision into reality.
 Talkeetna Alaskan Lodge reflects the dedication of the following top quality designers and engineers:

 - Structural Engineer: PND Peratrovich, Notthingham; Drage Inc.

 - Land Site: Total site acres - 640 acres, Cleared for Lodge - 35 acres

 Talkeetna Alaskan Lodge, just a two-hour drive north of Anchorage, is located at mile 12.5 of the Talkeetna Spur Road resting on a bluff above the town of Talkeetna.
-A truly Alaskan town filled with history and local charm, Talkeetna has long been the staging area for climbers of Mt.
+A truly Alaskan town filled with history and local charm, Talkeetna has long been the staging area for climbers of Denali, also known as Mt.
 McKinley.
 Optional activities include flight seeing adventures, jet boat excursions, fishing trips, river rafting, horseback riding and nature trails.